-- Parent-Subsidiary-Directive

-- Merger Directive

-- Interest-Royalties-Directive

-- Savings Directive

-- Directives on Mutual Assistance and Recovery of Tax Claims

-Current Tax Policy

-- No broad harmonization of Member States' systems of (direct) taxation. - Within the boundaries of the treaty rules, Member States are free to choose the tax systems that they consider most appropriate and according to their preferences. - Measures adopted follow principles of subsidiarity and proportionality. - → Many tax problems might, in fact, simply require better co-ordination of national policies.

-- Main priorities:

-- Strengthening internal market by eliminating tax obstacles to all forms of cross-border economic activity, in addition to continuing the - Fight against harmful tax competition. → Code of Conduct, JTPF, CCCTB - Double Taxation → Art 293 EC? → Deleted in Treaty of Lisbon!
+- Directives - Parent-Subsidiary-Directive - Merger Directive - Interest-Royalties-Directive - Savings Directive - Directives on Mutual Assistance and Recovery of Tax Claims - Current Tax Policy - No broad harmonization of Member States' systems of (direct) taxation. - Within the boundaries of the treaty rules, Member States are free to choose the tax systems that they consider most appropriate and according to their preferences. - Measures adopted follow principles of subsidiarity and proportionality. - \rightarrow Remaining tax problems may in fact require better co-ordination of national policies. - Main priorities: - Strengthening internal market by eliminating tax obstacles to all forms of cross-border economic activity, in addition to continuing the - Fight against harmful tax competition. → Code of Conduct, Joint Transfer Pricing Forum, CCCTB proposal - Double Taxation → Art 293 EC? → Deleted in Treaty of Lisbon!